 Once in a while, your reasonable fear that the victim might hurt you or someone else might give you a self-defense or “justification” claim.
 In another case, you might be able to show that your ex is lying to get leverage in divorce.
 If so, you should know that domestic violence accusations can affect child custody.

-When this happens, an assault lawyer can review the charges against you.
+When this happens, an Iowa criminal defense attorney can review the charges against you.
 Then, they can help you assess available defenses.

 Des Moines Violent Crime Lawyers